flxdot/advent-of-code-2022-rs/README.md

 # advent-of-code-2022-rs

-2022's Advent of Code to get into Rust
+Little repo to track my progress on the Advent of Code 2022.
+It also serves a use case to start learning [Rust](https://www.rust-lang.org/).